My reply was as follows:

 Her Professor reiterates that “There’s a huge misconception by the public about the scientific acceptance of Darwin’s theory.
 His original theory is not supported by experimental evidence.
 It sounds good, but it is wrong”.

-Alarm bells ringing for anyone else?
+Alarm bells ringing for any other scientists?

 In summary, decent idea derailed by poor execution and some inaccurate science.